All guides

 Step 1: Evaluate Your Evidence (1–4 weeks)

 Before filing, map your existing evidence to the EB-1A criteria.
 You need at least 3 of the 10 criteria above, plus a "final merits determination" showing you are among the small percentage at the top of your field.
-Consult an immigration attorney who specializes in EB-1 cases — this is not an area for generalists.
+Use an immigration attorney who specializes in EB-1, not a generalist.

 Step 2: File I-140 Petition (1 day to prepare, then 15 business days with premium)

 File Form I-140 (Immigrant Petition for Alien Workers) under the EB-1A category.
-Unlike employer-sponsored categories, you file this yourself — no PERM labor certification, no prevailing wage determination, no recruitment process.
+Unlike employer-sponsored categories, you file this yourself.
+No PERM, no prevailing wage, no recruitment.
 Filing fee: $715.
-Premium processing: $2,805 for 15 business day adjudication (Form I-907).
+Premium processing: $2,965 for 15 business day adjudication (Form I-907).

-Without premium processing, I-140 processing time varies by service center: the Texas Service Center currently averages 4–8 months, the Nebraska Service Center 6–12 months.
-Premium processing is strongly recommended — the $2,805 cost is negligible compared to months of uncertainty.
+Without premium, I-140 processing time varies by service center: Texas averages 4–8 months, Nebraska 6–12 months.
+Premium is worth it; $2,965 is small compared to months of uncertainty.

 Step 3: File I-485 (Concurrent or After I-140 Approval)